huangjin1995/daily_book_notes/Speech and Language Processing/Question Answering.md

-天气：阴
+天气：晴
-阅读时间：早班车<br>记录时间:  25-晨
+阅读时间：2019-1-2-晨<br>

 Question Answering - slp2 - chapter 23.2/ slp3 - chapter 23

 Most question answering systems focus on **factoid questions**, questions that can be answered with simple facts expressed in short texts.
 The answers to the questions below can expressed by a personal name, temporal expression, or location.

 By the early 1960s, systems used the two major paradigms of question answering: information retrieval-based and knowledge-based.